Why Do Axolotls Eat Each Other? 6 Reasons & What You Can Do About It!

 Learning how to prevent axolotls from eating each other is important for anyone who keeps these animals as pets.

-There are a few key things you can do to help prevent cannibalism among axolotls.
+You can do a few key things to help prevent cannibalism among axolotls.

 1- Provide Enough Food